 Recently we had an interesting client project that we’d like to share with you in this blog post.
 We were tasked to build a web application in which the client’s database contained numerous objects with a huge number of navigation properties for each.
 In addition, there were a lot of nested properties, that would further complicate the process.
 These two factors represented a tough challenge that we managed to solve.

-The web application had to be developed using the .NET stack and more specifically – Progress Kendo UI controls, .NET 5, and Entity Framework Core 6 (EFC6).
+The web application had to be developed using the .NET stack and more specifically – Progress Kendo UI controls, .NET 5, and Entity Framework Core 6 (EFC6) (See more about ASP.NET MVC Vs ASP.NET Core).
 Another challenge was that we were provided with a database by the client, so we had to use database-first approach.
 Our best practice for new projects is to advise our clients to use a code-first approach instead.

 How did we handle the above-mentioned challenges related to data loading and eager loading in particular?